 The LE_Add_Device_To_Periodic_Advertiser_List command is used to add a single device to the Periodic Advertiser list stored in the Controller.
 Any additions to the Periodic Advertiser list take effect immediately.
 If the device is already on the list, the Controller shall return the Invalid HCI Command Parameters (0x12) error code.

-This command shall not be used when an LE_Periodic_Advertising_Create_Sync command is pending; if LE_Periodic_Advertising_Create_Sync command is pending, the Controller shall return the Command Disallowed (0x0C) error code.
+If the Host issues this command when an LE_Periodic_Advertising_Create_Sync command is pending, the Controller shall return the Command Disallowed (0x0C) error code.

 When a Controller cannot add a device to the Periodic Advertiser list because the list is full, the Controller shall return the Memory Capacity Exceeded (0x07) error code.